An independent academic study, the Electoral Integrity Project addresses three questions:

 Under the direction of Pippa Norris, the research team is based at the University of Sydney and Harvard's Kennedy School of Government.

-The latest release Year in Elections, mid-2016 report has just been released.
+The Year in Elections, mid-2016 report was released in mid-September.
 This draws on the Perceptions of Electoral Integrity survey (PEI-4.5).
-It compares 213 national elections in 153 countries from mid-2012 to mid-June 2016, based on the views of 2,417 experts.
-You can also download the dataset via Dataverse.
+It covers 213 national elections in 153 countries from mid-2012 to mid-June 2016, based on the views of 2,417 experts.
+The dataset can be downloaded via Dataverse.
 [Click below to enlarge the image].

 Draft chapters for the final volume for the trilogy by Pippa Norris, "Strengthening Electoral Integrity: The Pragmatic Case for Assistance", are now available for comment.
 The book will be available from Cambridge University Press in mid-2017.